Vivify-Ideas/nextjs-boilerplate/README.md

 For `RouteGuard` we use HOC, you can find examples in `utils/hoc`.

 Logged in user is beeing `server side rendered` you can find the code in `pages/_app.js` in `getInitialProps` method.

+## **HTTPS Mode**

+To run this application in HTTPS mode you will need to generate certificates localy and put them in `certs` folder in root of your project.
+The required certificate files are `server.key` and `server.ctr`.
+After that you can run `yarn dev-https` command to run it in HTTPS.